#Go Interfaces Tutorial

 elliot := Engineer{Name: "Elliot"}

-// Engineer does not implement the Employee interface
+// Engineer does not implement Employee:

-// you'll need to implement Age() and Random()
+// missing Age() and Random()

 programmers = append(programmers, elliot)